 - Very sturdy due to its metal casing (which also has a nice picture of Jimi on!).

-- There are a wide range of tones thanks to its rate, depth and hue knobs plus chorus/vibe switch.
+- A wide range of tones thanks to its rate, depth and hue knobs plus chorus/vibe switch.

 - True bypass means that it won’t interfere with your tone or your signal when it’s switched off.

-- It seems to be larger than it needs to be, so will take up quite a bit of room in your pedal board.
+- It seems to be larger than it needs to be so that it will take up quite a bit of room in your pedalboard.

 MXR M68 Uni-vibe

 The MXR M68 Uni-vibe is a small analog unit, which, like the Moen Shaky, allows you to switch between chorus and vibrato effects.
 It has speed, level and depth controls which lets you fine-tune the intensity of the effects, plus there’s an LED status light to give you a visual representation of the sweep rate at a glance.